Travelling in the European Union

 Even where an EU citizen returns to his Member State of origin, e.g., an Irish national living in another EU Member State returning to Ireland with his non-EU partner, the national authorities must facilitate the entry and residence of that partner provided the couple can prove that they are in a durable relationship.
 This was confirmed by the Court of Justice of the EU in the case of the Secretary of State for the Home Office v Rozanne Banger, C-89/17.

 What are the travel rights of non-EU family members who have been issued with residence permits under domestic law rather than EU law?

 Non-EU family members in possession of national residence permits issued pursuant to domestic Irish law and travelling from Ireland to other EU Member States will require valid visas to do so, even when travelling with the Irish family member.
-Similarly, non-EU family members in possession of residence permits issued under domestic law of other Member States will require a valid visa to enter Ireland.
+Similarly, non-EU family members in possession of residence permits issued under the domestic law of other Member States will require a valid visa to enter Ireland.
 If travelling with or to join their EU family member, the visa should issue without delay or formality or charge.

 I am an Irish national married to a Chinese national.
 We live in Ireland.
 We are planning to travel to France next month.
 Is it correct that my wife does not require a visa and that she can use her Irish residence stamp to travel in lieu of a visa?